brigittesullivan/w23-unsupervised-learning-project/README.md

 ## Findings:

 Here's a subset of some of the findings uncovered during the project:
+Pairplot findings
+* all distributions appear right skewed - logarithmic or exponential
+* there appears to be a strong linear relationship between Grocery and Detergents_paper,

+Feature Distribution Findings:
+* all features still appear to have a right skew

 1. a) Chanel 2 purchases much larger volumes than Channel 1
     * Recommendation: Assuming the business strategy is to maximize profits of the highest spending accounts, offer incentives and discounts :
         * to cluster 0 clients for fresh, grocery, and frozen products